Nexus Awards – Teaching

 Applicants may request up to $25,000, with an award term of up to one year with the option to renew for a second year.
 The award period must include the development and teaching of a course or development and implementation of a co-curricular opportunity.
 All Nexus Award–Teaching proposals must explain how their proposed course – or components of their course or co-curricular opportunity – will make significant use of the Johns Hopkins University Bloomberg Center building at 555 Pennsylvania Ave.
 Support may be used for salary related to course development, graduate student research or teaching assistants, equipment, and travel, as well as course-related convenings and other engagements held at the building.
 Fringe should be included in all salary requests.
 We strongly recommend that a departmental administrator reviews proposed budgets for accuracy.
 Applications must describe a credible plan that ensures they will make substantial progress during the funding period.

-2024 awards will be announced in the spring and award funding will begin on 7/1/2024.
+2024 awards have been announced and award funding will begin on 7/1/2024.

 Guidelines